aggrolite/zenfo/README.md

 ## Build / Install

 For now, simply run `make` to try it out.
 A Postgres instance is required to be running in the background using provided .psql schema.

+## License

+Currently this project is licensed under AGPL v3.0.
+See `LICENSE` for details.

+I'm usually not a fan of anything GPL, but with this project it feels right.
+License may change in the future to something more permissive.